 — Dave (@DaveNWaves) February 11, 2023

 However, there is a mini Easter egg where you can actually spot a game of Quidditch.
-A user on Twitter found a miniaturized version of the Quidditch field with an actual game going on, similar to the chess game that we discussed earlier.
+A user on Twitter found a miniaturized version of the Quidditch field.
 It can be found in Kogawa’s Office, which is the same professor that taught us flying in the first place.